Cointegration without Unit Roots: `Cointegration' in a VAR without unit roots

 \subsection{Cointegration: the model with unit roots}

-Cointegration analysis is concerned with how linear combinations of $I(d)$ processes can yield processes that are themselves only $I(d-b)$ for some $0<b\leq d$; the reduced persistence of the latter being interpreted as evidence of a long-run equilibrium relationship between the original processes.
-Here we focus exclusively on the special but practically important case of $I(1)$ processes having linear combinations that are $I(0)$, reserving the term `cointegration' exclusively for this case.
-As is well known, the VAR model \eqref{dgp} is able to generate cointegrated $I(1)$ processes under the following assumption, which defines the $I(0)/I(1)$ cointegrated VAR (CVAR) model.
+Cointegration analysis is concerned with how linear combinations of $I(d)$ processes can yield processes that are themselves only $I(d-b)$ for some $0<b\leq d$.
+The reduced persistence and more rapid mean reversion of the latter is interpreted as evidence of a long-run equilibrium relationship between the original processes.
+Here, we focus exclusively on the special but practically important case of $I(1)$ processes having linear combinations that are $I(0)$, reserving the term \emph{cointegration} exclusively for this case.
+As is well-known, the VAR model \eqref{dgp} is able to generate cointegrated $I(1)$ processes under the following assumptions, which define the $I(0)/I(1)$ cointegrated VAR (CVAR) model.